sweetcorn1229/rhino-bytearray/README.md

 Use byte array in rhino javascript engine

 ## Notice
-The byte array made from this code can be different with one in java, yet it works perfectly as java byte array.
+The byte array made from this code can be different with one in java, yet it seems to work perfectly as java byte array.

 ## Use
 ```javascript